-The results of the study show that all independent variables (ESG Score, ROI, WCTA, and Debt Ratio) are proven to have a significant effect on market cap. :1.
+The results of the study show that all independent variables (ESG Score, ROI, WCTA, and Debt Ratio) are proven to have a significant effect on the three measures of company value. :1.
 ESG Score consistently increases Market Cap, 2.
 ROI as a profitability indicator provides the strongest contribution to increasing company value, 3.
 WCTA is proven to increase market response through operational liquidity capabilities, 4.
-Debt Ratio shows a significant relationship with this models, indicating that a controlled debt structure is still appreciated by the market.
+Debt Ratio shows a significant relationship with all models, indicating that a controlled debt structure is still appreciated by the market.
 These findings indicate that both sustainability performance and fundamental financial performance together provide a strong signal to investors.

-Green Compliance has been shown to moderate the relationship between ESG and ROI on market capitalization.
-The results are as follows: (1) GC \times ESG moderation is reinforcing, indicating that sustainability signals supported by environmental compliance result in a significant increase in market value.
-(2) Green Compliance weakens the influence of ROI on Market Capitalization.
+Green Compliance has been shown to moderate the relationship between ESG and ROI on all three firm value models.
+The results are as follows: (1) $GC \times ESG$ moderation is reinforcing, indicating that sustainability signals supported by environmental compliance result in a significant increase in market value.
+(2) Green Compliance weakens the influence of ESG on firm values (Market Capitalization, Tobin's Q, and PBV).
 This is because Green Compliance requires large investments, which will increase costs, so companies cannot achieve cost efficiency if they do so.

-Green Compliance failed to moderate the relationship between WCTA and DR on market capitalization.
+Green Compliance failed to moderate the relationship between WCTA and DR on firm value.
 For WCTA, working capital is not directly related to sustainability issues, so GC does not strengthen its influence.
 For the Debt Ratio, the financial risk from leverage remains dominant, so environmental compliance is not strong enough to change market perceptions.
 These results suggest that not all financial dimensions can be combined with sustainability policies to generate significant signals for investors.

 This study provides methodological implications for academics and future researchers.
-The strong influence of ESG, ROI, WCTA, and DR on market capitalization, suggests that multidimensional valuation models should be used in further research.
+The strong influence of ESG, ROI, WCTA, and DR on three measures of firm value suggests that multidimensional valuation models should be used in further research.
 The failure of green compliance to moderate WCTA and Debt Ratio also opens up the possibility of exploring other moderating variables, such as environmental performance, CSR spending, or corporate governance.
 Furthermore, to increase generalizability, future research is recommended to expand the observation period, add more industrial sectors, and consider dynamic panel methods or GMM to address potential endogeneity bias.